Mortgage declined on affordability

-- What to do if your application for a mortgage has been denied because you are unable to pay the monthly payment?
+- What to do if your application for a mortgage has been denied because you are unable to meet the monthly payment

-- Based on your income and expenses, how do you find a mortgage lender that’s more likely to approve your mortgage application?
+- Based on your income and expenses, how you can find a mortgage lender that’s more likely to approve your mortgage application

-However, it is possible to be declined for affordability.
-Just because one lender declined your mortgage application doesn’t necessarily mean that others will.
+Although it can be distressing if your mortgage application is declined on affordability, don’t panic.
+Just because one lender declined your mortgage application, it doesn’t necessarily mean that others will.

 Contact us today for mortgage advice, as a mortgage broker we have a number of mortgage lenders who have different lending criteria.
 Your mortgage application may have failed with one lender but another lender may have different lending criteria which will pass your mortgage application.

-What to do if your mortgage has been declined due to affordability?
+What should you do if your mortgage has been declined due to affordability?

-Your mortgage application declined on affordability is a kick in the teeth nobody needs, don’t lose heart.
-While it is natural to feel disappointed and upset if you have had a mortgage declined due to affordability, don’t let that stop you from believing in yourself.
+Your mortgage application declined on affordability is a kick in the teeth nobody needs, but don’t lose heart.
+While it is natural to feel disappointed and upset if you have had a mortgage declined due to affordability, don’t give up.

 Not all mortgage lenders calculate affordability the same way.
-Therefore, being declined on affordability by one does not necessarily mean that things will be the same with the other mortgage lenders.
+Therefore, being declined on affordability by one does not necessarily mean the same outcome with other mortgage lenders.

 Contact us today for free mortgage advice, as a mortgage broker we can introduce you to a mortgage lender if you have been declined on affordability.

 How to increase your chances with mortgage lenders